zerotier/libzt/TESTING.md

  This will output `selftest` to `build/$PLATFORM/`.
 Using this, you can run the tests below.
 Note, the following examples assume your testing environment is `linux`, you'll see this in the build output path.
 If this is not true, change it to `darwin`, or `win` depending on what you're running.

- It is probably easiet to add out your `host-1` and `host-2` address, port, and network information to `test/alice.conf` and `test/bob.conf`, this way you can use the selftest shorthand shown below.
+ It is probably easiest to add out your `host-1` and `host-2` address, port, and network information to `test/alice.conf` and `test/bob.conf`, this way you can use the selftest shorthand shown below.

 Build outputs are as follows: